 In Defense of Celebrity Makeup Lines

 - Celebrities may have subject matter expertise or a unique beauty voice that extends beyond their status as entertainers.
+For example, Caroline Hirons, British Skincare Influencer, has subject matter expertise when it comes to providing skincare advice.

 Against Celebrity Makeup Lines